python/cpython/Doc/library/weakref.rst

-Not all objects can be weakly referenced; those objects which can include class instances, functions written in Python (but not in C), instance methods, sets, frozensets, file objects, :term:`generator`\s, type objects, sockets, arrays, deques, and regular expression pattern objects.
+Not all objects can be weakly referenced; those objects which can include class instances, functions written in Python (but not in C), instance methods, sets, frozensets, some :term:`file objects <file object>`, :term:`generator`\s, type objects, sockets, arrays, deques and regular expression pattern objects.

 Several built-in types such as :class:`list` and :class:`dict` do not directly support weak references but can add support through subclassing::